 Red Bull KTM Factory Racing

 The premier class of two wheels and KTM enter into an agreement for the first time in 2017 with the KTM RC16, built with the highest technical know-how to which the Austrian manufacturer was already accustomed.
 Right from the start, the main focus was on closing the gap to the front rows and being competitive on all fronts.
 The year 2021 brought excellent results, starting with Brad Binder’s all-time speed record of 362.4 km/h, through to victories at Catalunya by Miguel Oliveira and at Spielberg by his teammate.
-Therefore, the approach to the 2022 season cannot fail to be one of the best for the Red Bull team (Official Title Sponsor).
+Therefore, the approach to the 2022 season cannot fail to be one of the best for the Red Bull Team (Official Title Sponsor).
+Red Bull is a munific but demanding sponsor, it is used to win in any discipline it is involved and we are sure that we will shortly see KTM on the podium very often.

 Repsol Honda Team